KirillOsenkov/MSBuildStructuredLog/src/BinlogMcp/LlmGuide.md

 - `count $project` per file (parallelism / repeat-execution check)

 Ids are not portable between the two — re-issue searches per binlog.

+### When the current binlog is not rich enough
+Sometimes the right answer is to ask the user for a rebuild with extra MSBuild instrumentation:

+- **Property lifetime during evaluation**: set `MSBUILDLOGPROPERTYTRACKING=15` before the build, then capture a new binlog.
+This logs every property assignment and reassignment during evaluation.
+- **Roslyn analyzers/source generators**: build with `/p:ReportAnalyzer=true` to add analyzer and generator reporting under `Csc`.
+- **Evaluation performance**: in the rare case where the user needs to profile evaluation itself, ask them to pass `/profileevaluation` to MSBuild.
+This reveals extra perf data for each project evaluation.
+- **Incremental up-to-date check**: use `msbuild /question` when the user wants to know whether a later build would be up-to-date or would do work.

 ### Find an MSBuild task call chain
 `MSBuild` task calls cross project boundaries.
 From a deep `Project` node, `get_ancestors` walks up through the `MSBuild` tasks back to the entry project. `notunder($task MSBuild)` is sometimes useful to filter out re-entrant noise.